 In 2005 I was invited to join Grammy nominated, eleven time ICM vocal group of the year The Fox Brothers on tour.
 The brothers liked that i could play a lot of different things and graciously feautured that every night.
 This included a solo trumpet performance of "Amazing Grace" that brought the crowd to their feet on most occasions.

-After touring for several years with the Foxes, I went on to play on the road and in the studio with such artists as Big Kenny (Big & Rich,) Wynonna, Chase Rice, Don Gallardo, Cale Tyson, Kelsey Waldon, and Ashley McBryde to name just a few.
+After touring for several years with the Foxes, I went on to play on the road and in the studio with such artists as Big Kenny (Big & Rich,) Wynonna, Chase Rice, Don Gallardo, Cale Tyson, Kelsey Waldon, Kink Ador, Janelle and the Gentleman, Kaylyn Scardefield, Bobby McGrath, Harold Allen, Birdcloud, Maureen Murphy, Meghan Linsey, most recently Ashley McBryde just to name just a few.